empathicqubit/entan.gl/app/hugo/content/posts/japanese-mindmap/index.md

 featured:
     alt: |
         A small preview of the mind map.
-        The following text is visible:
+        The following text is visible :
-        冒険　ぼうけん　adventure;
+        冒険　ぼうけん　adventure ;
         tomorrow :P ;
         日本語　;
-        Technology
+        Technology ;
-        Grammar and spelling
+        Grammar and spelling ;
-        Katakana
+        Katakana ;
 ---

 A huge mind map of all the Japanese I've learned, broken down by where the words came from.